 In 2018, AustCham Beijing is holding a Future Business Leaders Event Series for young professionals and students in Beijing, and inviting AustCham member company representatives to share their experience and connect with emerging talent.

 AustCham will be hosting fortnightly presentations featuring senior representatives from our member companies.
 We encourage all to apply and arm yourself with the insights, skills, as well as contacts to thrive in China.

-We will be selecting 20 outstanding young professionals to participate in the program.
+We have selected 20 outstanding young professionals to participate in the program.

 Membership: 500 RMB, which covers the program and also includes free admission into all AustCham Beijing events held at our Events Space!

 19th October – China-Australia and the Media | ABC’s China correspondent, Bill Birtles will discuss the impact of the media on the current China-Australia relationship.